hannecolaers/doolittle_backend/README.md

 ## Configuration django-rest-framework-social-oauth2
 Package for the authentication with google oatuh2.

+If you haven't installed the package yet, install requirements.txt.

 The code for the support of Django 2 is available in github, but there is no release yet with this update.
 So for now you have to make these change in the package in your virtual enviornment folder:
 Lib/site-packages/rest_framework_social_oauth2